-- There are seventeen rooms at the facility and so there may be other guests in the house when you arrive.
+- There are thirty rooms at the facility and so there may be other guests in the house when you arrive.
 Please keep noise to a minimum if arriving at night.

 - Centenary House is an accommodation facility only.
 No assistance is provided with care of guests.
 All individuals staying in the house must be fully independent.
 If needed a carer is welcome to stay with the patient.
 It is recommended that all patients are accompanied if possible.

-- Please feel free to use any of the communal areas ensuring that you leave them tidy for use by other guest.
+- Please feel free to use any of the communal areas ensuring that you leave them tidy for use by other guests.

-- All accommodation is provided at the discretion of the House Manager.
-Accommodation costs are subject to change and should be confirmed with the House Manager on arrival.
+- All accommodation is provided at the discretion of the GRCH Operation Manager.
+Accommodation costs are subject to change and should be confirmed with staff on arrival.

 - There is a phone in each room and local calls are free.
 Dial “0” to get an outside line and then the number.
-There is a local phone book in every room.
 You will require a mobile for long distance and mobile calls.
-Alternative a public phone is available at the hospital.
 There are instructions on how to use the phone in the room with the direct dial number for your room.
 This can be given to family so they can ring you directly.

 - There is strictly no smoking in the house or internal courtyards.